-Prior to doing anything else, make sure you have the best bow case possible.
-You should also make sure that the case is fit for your specific needs; if you’re constantly on the go, you’ll need a case that is both comfy and durable to carry around with you.
+Before doing anything else, ensure you have the best bow case possible.
+You should also make sure that the Case is fit for your specific needs; if you’re constantly on the go, you’ll need a case that is both comfy and durable to carry around with you.

 To help you, here’s a list of good compound bow cases:

 We recommend the Allen Gear Fit X Case.
 It is the best among soft cases, perfect for your compound bows since it is a straightforward-looking case but compact and durable.